Harvey Feigenbaum: Personal history

-Feigenbaum was born on November 20, 1933 in East Chicago, Indiana.
+Feigenbaum was born on November 20, 1933, in East Chicago, Indiana.
 He is the youngest of the four children of Tillie and Julius Feigenbaum.
 His parents were Jewish immigrants from Europe.
 He graduated from East Chicago Washington High School.

 Indiana University

 Feigenbaum attended Indiana University in Bloomington and graduated with a degree in anatomy and physiology in 1954.
 He finished his doctorate in medicine at the same institution four years later.
 He went on to spend his medical internship at Philadelphia General Hospital from 1958 to 1959.
 He then returned to the Indiana University Medical Center in Indianapolis for his residency and fellowship in cardiology under the direction of Dr. Charles Fisch.
 During his fellowship, Feigenbaum completed training in cardiac catheterization at the National Institute of Health in Bethesda, Maryland and then started the catheterization program at the Indiana University Medical Center.

 Feigenbaum became interested in studying cardiac hemodynamics.
 It was difficult to use catheterization to measure volumes which were essential for this endeavor.
-Along with his former cardiac fellow, Richard Popp, MD, the two were the first to show a clear correlation between left ventricular echo dimensions and angiographic volumesMany consider measuring the size of the left ventricular chamber and estimating its function to be the groundbreaking work that brought echocardiography to the mainstream of echocardiology.
+Along with his former cardiac fellow, Richard Popp, MD, the two were the first to show a clear correlation between left ventricular echo dimensions and angiographic volumes Many consider measuring the size of the left ventricular chamber and estimating its function to be the groundbreaking work that brought echocardiography to the mainstream of echocardiology.
 Even though pericardial effusions are serious, they are not very common.
 Information on left ventricular size and function is vital for every patient with known or suspected heart disease.

-Since 1965 Feigenbaum and his colleagues have gone on to create multiple advances in echocardiography.
+Since 1965, Feigenbaum and his colleagues have gone on to create multiple advances in echocardiography.
 They described how echocardiography could detect many abnormalities of the cardiac valves and chambers, developed early strip chart recorders for M-mode echocardiograms, introduced early 2-dimensional echocardiographic transducers and demonstrated digital techniques for recording and displaying echocardiograms, and performed echocardiograms with exercise and pharmacologic stress which were all developed at Indiana University.

+Career

+Outside of his medical professorship at Indiana University, Feigenbaum founded the American Society of Echocardiography.
+The organization publishes its own journal, where Feigenbaum serves as editor.